 Connected Learning and the Unclear Road to Equity

-I'm very excited that today, February 7th, Craig Watkins & Juliet Schor will be hosting a webinar: Connected Learning As Pathway to Equity & Opportunity, and I'm very sad that I'm going to miss it live.
+I'm very excited that today, February 7th, Craig Watkins & Juliet Schor will be hosting a webinar: Connected Learning As Pathway to Equity & Opportunity, and I'm very sad that I'm going to miss it live [Ed: I watched it after.
+Great discussion].
 But I'll send these provocations out over the etherwebs, and I'll listen to the recording.

 Watkins and Schor contributed to the new research report on Connected Learning--a framework for learning in a networked age that emphasizes the power of individual learners exploring their interests in the context of supportive learning institutions.